-- Do the readings and watch the lecture videos. - Attend a problem-solving workshop with Prof. Gazzale during one of the two lecture times for you section.
+- Do the readings and watch the lecture videos. - Attend a problem-solving workshop with Prof. Gazzale the lecture time for you section.
 I will have assumed that you have done the readings and watched the lecture videos before the problem-solving workshop. - Attend the TA-led tutorial section for which you registered. - Solve lots of problems.
 There are a ton of problems on Quercus, almost all with solutions. - Participate in the an online discussion board (Packback). - At the end of the week, take the topic's Quercus Quiz, located oddly enough on Quercus.